Cluster

 Learn how to configure a single-node or multi-node SearchBlox cluster using the Admin console.

 The Cluster tab in the SearchBlox Admin page allows you to configure and manage the cluster setup for your SearchBlox deployment.
-Below is a detailed guide on how to configure the cluster setup, including single-node and multi-node configurations.
+The following section provides a guide for configuring both single-node and multi-node cluster setups.

 Single Node